ITNaveen/interview-questions-NT/kubernetes/part-1.md

 5️⃣ Monitor logs & performance of nginx-v2.
 6️⃣ Gradually increase traffic to nginx-v2 by updating the VirtualRouter.
 7️⃣ Once nginx-v2 is stable, retire nginx-v1 by deleting the old Deployment and VirtualNode.

+# Rolling Update = Slow, controlled deployment of pods, but traffic is not controlled.
+🔹 App Mesh (or any service mesh) = Controls how much traffic goes to old vs. new pods.
+🔹 Together = Safe, gradual deployment + controlled traffic flow = No downtime & no risk.

 Example - Implementing Canary Deployment with AWS App Mesh
 apiVersion: appmesh.k8s.aws/v1beta2